superzrb126/learning/Engine-1.11.0.md

 ### Runtime

 * Docker with device mapper will now refuse to run if `udev sync` is not available ([#21097](https://github.com/docker/docker/pull/21097))
+* Fix a bug where Docker would not validate the config file upon configuration reload ([#21089](https://github.com/docker/docker/pull/21089))
 * Fix the handling of Docker command when passed a 64 bytes id ([#21002](https://github.com/docker/docker/pull/21002))
 * Docker will now return a `204` (i.e http.StatusNoContent) code when it successfully deleted a network ([#20977](https://github.com/docker/docker/pull/20977))
 * The devmapper driver learn the `dm.min_free_space` option.
 If the mapped device free space reaches the passed value, new device creation will be prohibited. ([#20786](https://github.com/docker/docker/pull/20786))